Jean-Paul Sartre: Career as public intellectual

 The struggle for Sartre was against the monopolising moguls who were beginning to take over the media and destroy the role of the intellectual.
 His attempts to reach a public were mediated by these powers, and it was often these powers he had to campaign against.
 He was skilled enough, however, to circumvent some of these issues by his interactive approach to the various forms of media, advertising his radio interviews in a newspaper column for example, and vice versa.

 Sartre's role as a public intellectual occasionally put him in physical danger, such as in June 1961, when a plastic bomb exploded in the entrance of his apartment building.
 His public support of Algerian self-determination at the time had led Sartre to become a target of the campaign of terror that mounted as the colonists' position deteriorated.
 A similar occurrence took place the next year and he had begun to receive threatening letters from Oran, Algeria.

 Sartre's role in this conflict included his comments in his preface to Frantz Fanon's The Wretched of the Earth that, "To shoot down a European is to kill two birds with one stone, to destroy an oppressor and the man he oppresses at the same time: there remains a dead man and a free man".
 This comment led to some criticisms from the right, such as by Brian C. Anderson and Michael Walzer.
-Writing for the Hoover Institution, Walzer suggested that Sartre, a European, was a hypocrite for not volunteering to be killed.
+Writing for Dissent, Walzer suggested that Sartre, a European, was a hypocrite for not volunteering to be killed.

-However Sartre's stances regarding post-colonial conflict have not been entirely without controversy on the left; Sartre's preface is omitted from some editions of The Wretched of the Earth printed after 1967.
-The reason for this is for his public support for Israel in the Six-Day War.
-Fanon's widow, Josie considered Sartre's pro-Israel stance as inconsistent with the anti-colonialist position of the book so she omitted the preface.
-When interviewed at Howard University in 1978, she explained "when Israel declared war on the Arab countries [during the Six-Day War], there was a great pro-Zionist movement in favor of Israel among western (French) intellectuals.
+However, Sartre's stances regarding post-colonial conflict have not been entirely without controversy on the left; Sartre's preface is omitted from some editions of The Wretched of the Earth printed after 1967.
+The reason for this is his public support for Israel in the Six-Day War.
+Fanon's widow, Josie considered Sartre's pro-Israel stance as inconsistent with the anti-colonialist position of the book, from which his preface was eventually omitted.
+When interviewed at Howard University in 1978, she explained, "when Israel declared war on the Arab countries [during the Six-Day War], there was a great pro-Zionist movement in favor of Israel among western (French) intellectuals.
 Sartre took part in this movement.
 He signed petitions favoring Israel.
 I felt that his pro-Zionist attitudes were incompatible with Fanon's work".
 Recent reprints of Fanon's book have generally included Sartre's preface.